ga-curriculum/fundamentals-of-algorithms-and-pseudocode/big-o-notation/README.md

     RETURN sum
 ```

-### 4. O\(n log n\) - linearithmic time complexity
+### 4. O\(n log n\) - linearithmic complexity
-An algorithm is said to possess linearithmic time complexity if the runtime grows faster than linear but slower than quadratic, often seen in divide-and-conquer approaches.
+An algorithm is said to possess linearithmic time (or space) complexity if the number of steps executed (or the amount of space consumed) is more than linear but less than quadratic, often seen in divide-and-conquer approaches.
 #### **Pseudocode example**: A recursive algorithm that splits the array into two halves and performs linear operations on each half.
 ```plaintext
 FUNCTION processArray(array):